Updated for 2022

 A long-distance cycle route used to be about 100 miles.
-Yes, I hear you, that still is a long way, but for a growing number of cyclists nowadays that’s light work.
+Yes, I hear you, that still is a long way, but for a growing number of cyclists nowadays it’s light work.

 That’s because long-distance rides are becoming increasingly popular.
 Audax routes such as London-Edinburgh-London and Paris-Brest-Paris are receiving more and more applications each year.